deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 ## What types of certificates are supported?

-Currently the module installs the following ClusterIssuers:
+The module installs the following ClusterIssuers:
 * `letsencrypt`
 * `letsencrypt-staging`
 * `selfsigned`